128technology/docs/docs/intro_installation_quickstart_aws.md

 top
 ```

-3. Repeat the steps above for each device interface and router running on AWS.
+3. Repeat the steps above for each forwarding device interface (e.g. WAN and LAN) and router running on AWS.

 4. Validate and commit the changes.
 ```